Frequently asked questions (FAQ)

 - How much does it cost?

-- What is the assessment procedure for new sellers?
+- What is the assessment procedure for businesses?
 Would my company have to go through a credit check, assess terms and conditions?

 - Will MarketInvoice contact any third parties to process my application?